 Subcutaneous Adipose Tissue

+Clinical manifestation of SAT inflammation with very diverse etiologies are termed as “panniculitis” which has different clinical and dermatohistopathological phenotypes.
+The pathomechanisms underlying panniculitis remain largely unknown.
 Panniculitis is an ideal model for us to understand the mechansims in SAT inflammation.
-We are currently investigating the immune cell infiltrates in panniculitis (inflammation of adipose tissue) to gain new insights into its underlying pathomechanisms.
+Therefore, we are currently investigating the immune cell infiltrates in panniculitis to gain new insights into its underlying pathomechanisms.
 A central aspect in exploring this is to understand antigen-presentation in SAT including the type of antigen-presenting cells involved and the nature of antigens presented.